steinbrennerlab/blast-align-tree/README.md

 The pipeline relies on a bash implementation of argparse, which parses the argument values listed after each option.
 For example, argparse will parse the three argument values after option -dbs into a variable array ("TAIR10cds.fa Pvul218cds.fa Vung469cds.fa"), thus specifying which BLAST genome databases to search in later parts of the script

-The code below calls the tblastn-align-tree.sh bash script to find 15 homologs of Arabidopsis ACC Oxidase 1 from the Arabidopsis, bean, and cowpea genomes.
+The code below calls the tblastn-align-tree.sh bash script to find 15 homologs of Arabidopsis ACC Oxidase 1 from the Arabidopsis, bean, and cowpea genomes using tblastn against the complete set of coding sequences in each database.
 Specify the query sequence using the locus ID AT2G19590.1 from TAIR10cds.fa.
 Specify the databases to query using the option "-dbs".
 The -hdr option will parse the fasta descriptions of each database for the provided regular expression.
 For example it will look for "polypeptide=" in the common bean fasta descriptions (Pvul218cds.fa)
 ```
 bash tblastn-align-tree.sh -q AT2G19590.1 -qdbs TAIR10cds.fa -n 15 15 15 -dbs TAIR10cds.fa Pvul218cds.fa Vung469cds.fa -hdr gene: polypeptide= locus=
 ```